llamaCode/project5--People-array./README.md

 - Width represents pounds (or "#")
 <IMG SRC=http://www.suffolk.li/cst112/61cst112/students/people2.png ALIGN=RIGHT WIDTH=300 >

-Write main-program functions to accomplish the following,
+Write main-program functions to accomplish the following;
-and call these whenever the approriate button is clicked *(or when a key is pressed)*:
+call these when a button is clicked *(or key pressed)*:
 - **Tallest** -- Move the tallest to the end.
 - **Fattest** -- Move the widest to the end.
 - **Reset** -- Re-initialize all people (with random values for w and h).

-**NOTE:**  After moving an element to the end of the array, be sure to replace that element with the one that was previously at the end
-*(i.e. "swap" the elements)*.
+  **NOTE:**  After moving an element to the end of the array, be sure to replace it with the one that was previously at the end *(i.e. "swap" the elements)*.

-Show the entire array, in order, near the bottom of the screen.
+**DISPLAY** the entire array, in order, near the bottom of the screen.

 Also show a set of clouds moving slowly across the sky.
 When clouds reach the right side, a new set of clouds begins at a random height on the left.